Current Members

 gabriella.shull@duke.edu

 I am currently exploring creating high bandwidth, novel neural interfaces in the Viventi lab.
 I started my career as an undergraduate researcher in an organ-in-a-chips lab modeling the small intestine to characterize drug toxicity.
-During my undergraduate studies I also worked in an inorganic [...]
+During my undergraduate studies I also worked [...]

 Evan Smith